-When remortgaging most mortgage lenders including your current mortgage lender will offer a free remortgage property valuation.
-The valuer will know the house prices in your area and they carry out a mortgage valuation which usually takes less than half an hour as there is no mortgage valuation cost.
+When remortgaging most mortgage lenders including your current mortgage lender will offer a free remortgage property mortgage valuation.
+The valuer will know the property price in your area and they carry out a mortgage valuation which usually takes less than half an hour as there is no mortgage valuation cost.

 What happens if the property is downvalued?

-A down valuation occurs when mortgage valuations come back lower than expected.
-If the lender has carried out a desktop valuation you have the right to ask for physical property valuation.
-You will then see in the valuation report the reason for the down valuation.
+A down valuation occurs when the lender’s mortgage valuation report comes back lower than expected.
+If the lender has carried out a desktop mortgage valuation you have the right to ask for physical property valuation.
+You will then see in the mortgage valuation report the reason for the down valuation.